-Setting the Inactive Connection Timeout
+5.4.6 Setting the Inactive Connection Timeout

 The inactive connection timeout specifies how long an available connection can remain idle before it is closed and removed from the pool.

 This timeout property is only applicable to available connections and does not affect borrowed connections.
 This property helps conserve resources that are otherwise lost on maintaining connections that are no longer being used.
-The inactive connection timeout (together with the maximum pool size) allows a connection pool to grow and shrink as application load changes.
+The inactive connection timeout pds.setInactiveConnectionTimeout(60);

+(together with the maximum pool size) enables a connection pool to grow and shrink as application load changes.

-The inactive connection timeout value represents seconds.
+The inactive connection timeout value is represented in seconds.
 A value of 0 indicates that the feature is disabled.
 The default value is set to 0.
 The following example demonstrates configuring an inactive connection timeout: